kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### Harmony

 - The teacher is Adrià Gil Boronat, an erratic and extremely nervous man in his fifties.
-- One of my classmates is Samuel Viciano Herranz who has near perfect English.
+- One of my classmates is Samuel Viciano Herranz, a man in his late 20s who has near perfect English.
 He is Domingo's student.

 !!! tip "Samuel's girlfriend"
     - Samuel's girlfriend is Venezuelan; an outsider.